nofxx/geonames_local/README.md

 Create a config yml file:

     geonames init

 Will generate a "geonames.yml" file on your folder.
 The file is self explanatory.

+Geonames splits the nations/countries database from the rest, so:

+To populate the nations database for the first time use:

+    geonames -c geoconfig.yml nations

+Then you can run geonames to populate regions/cities...

     geonames -c geonames.yml

 To run it.
 Use -v for verbose.

 If you are not sure your country/nation code, use:

     geonames list <search>

-To populate the nations database for the first time use:

-  geonames -c geoconfig.yml nations

 Adapters